 Boring history

 Volve has been with me from the beginning of my journey to learn programming.
-I've never programmed for the sake of programming, I do it because there's things I want to do, so as soon as I got my hands onto Javascript, I started working on Volve.
+I've never programmed for the sake of programming, I do it because there's things I want to do, and Volve is a project I've always wanted to make.
+As soon as I got my hands onto Javascript, I started working on Volve.
 Somewhere along the way the project split into Foxtronaut.
-At some point I also made a noise visualizer for testing cave and terrain generation patterns.

 The oldest files I found under the name "Volve" are from around 2011-2012, back when I was still working with Multimedia Fusion (nowadays called Clickteam Fusion) and didn't know actual programming.
 In fact, Volve is the oldest non-art project I have and the one I have put most thought and effort into.
 A large portion of my programming efforts have been for the sake of this project, and I've made multiple iterations on the engine during that journey.